VTOL Technology Demonstrator

 In terms of history, in 2016, the company built and flew one of the world’s first electric aerobatic planes, the aEro 1 to start working with electric aircraft the aEro 1 was extremely successful.
 Since then, Dufour Aerospace has used simulators to test their eVTOL concept designs, has tested and flown their subscale VTOL Technology Demonstrator 550 times, have made have planes for making and testing more subscale prototype testing, and finally, the company will then proceed to make full scale production aircraft, the aEro 2 and aEro 3.

-- Aircraft type: hybrid-electric VTOL or eVTOL tilt-wing subscale demonstrator aircraft
+- Aircraft type: Hybrid-electric VTOL or eVTOL tilt-wing subscale technology demonstrator aircraft

 - Piloting: Remote control

 - Propellers: 4 propellers

 - Electric Motors: 4 electric motors for the propellers and more electric motors are needed for the tilt-wing